The view of port with ferries in the dunset colours

 Adriatic Lines

-Adriatic Lines operate on the route between Venice and Porec, Rovinj, Pula, and Umag.
-Travel time is 3 to 3,5 hours.
+Adriatic Lines operates on the route between Venice and Porec, Rovinj, Pula, and Umag.
+Travel time is 3 to 3.5 hours.
 The biggest number of boats operate from Porec.
 Check here for a detailed timetable from Croatia (you can change names and check it for all cities).
 Here you can find the timetable from Venice to Croatia.

 Note that it’s not a daily ferry, and the timetable changes depending on the month (the last ones are in October).